 How To Make Poster Paint Waterproof?

-Poster paints are water-based paints that are washable in nature, so it’s not possible for you to change its composition and make it waterproof.
+Poster paints are water-based paints that are washable in nature, so you can’t change their composition and make them waterproof.

 Don’t worry; we still have a lot in the box to unbox.
 You can try out different alternatives to secure your artwork/ painting i.e. a sealant or laminating.